DanjelPiDev/Extended_LIF_Neurons/README.md

 > neuromodulation, plus an optional
 > **qubit-based spike decision** that yields a differentiable, probabilistic spiking mechanism grounded in a 1-qubit model.

+> If you want to directly test it, you can either run the Streamlit demo or [Open in Google Colab](https://colab.research.google.com/github/DanjelPiDev/QLIF-Neurons/blob/main/notebooks/QLIF_quickstart.ipynb).

 ### Overview
 Simulating biologically-inspired Leaky Integrate-and-Fire neurons with quantum-inspired spike decision mechanics (**QLIF**) vs classical LIF neurons (**Norse LIF**).